What Is The Role Of A Serrated Knife In The Kitchen?

 While serrated knives do not require honing in the same way straight-edged knives do, you can lightly hone the flat side of the blade to maintain its alignment.
 Use a honing rod or steel, and gently run the flat side of the blade along the rod a few times.
 This process helps to keep the overall integrity of the knife.

-See also What Are The Benefits Of Using A Ceramic Knife?
+See also What Are The Benefits Of Using Japanese-style Knives?

 Storing Safely